Learn how to hang heavy duty outdoor string lights with this simple to follow tutorial!

 There have been several storms since we’ve put our lights up and this appears to work well for our location.

 PRO TIP: Use a drill to start the hole (pilot hole) prior to screwing in the screw hooks.
-Makes the process a lot easier and keeps the wood from potentially cracking or splitting!
+These small holes make the process a lot easier and keeps the wood from potentially cracking or splitting!

 I highly recommend getting the heavy duty commercial grade lights.
 They are made to withstand the elements!
 With most commercial-grade string lights, the bulbs are spaced every 24 inches.
 At the top of every bulb there is a molded loop to making hanging easier.